HoldenLab/holdenlab.github.io/_projects/edwards_josh.md

     <br>
     <h3>LifeHack Microscope</h3>
     <hr>
-    <p>the LifeHack microscope is fully capable of SMLM and live cell imaging.
-Unlike commercial microscopes however, it is intended to be equally useful as a development platform from which to build specialised systems to solve cutting edge problems.</p>
+    <p>The LifeHack microscope is an open-source microscopy project capable of SMLM and live cell imaging surpassing existing commercial systems.
+It is intended to be equally useful as designed or as a development platform from which to build specialised systems to solve cutting edge problems.</p>
     <video src="/assets/img/Video/Microscope-Full-animation.mp4" width="90%" style="margin-bottom:1cm;" controls autoplay muted></video>
+    <p>The microscope is constructed from commercially available and 3D printed parts to simplify the build process and comprehensive parts lists, CAD files, and build/setup instructions are available through a <a href="https://holdenlab.github.io/LifeHackWebsite">custom website</a> to allow straightforward construction of the microscope.</p>
     <h3>ImLock Sample Stabilisation</h3>
     <hr>
     <p>ImLock is an infra-red, image based, 3D microscope drift correction tool.
 It operates as a micromanager plugin and with minimal additional hardware making it addible to any system.
 Using a hybrid live/post-hoc correction technique I have been able to achieve long term sample stability of <b>~5nm</b> in Z and <b>~2nm</b> in X and Y.</p>